capt-meelo/capt-meelo.github.io/about.md

 permalink: /about/
 ---

+### Summary

-* I am an infosec guy who's always trying to learn new things, gain new knowledge, and share them to others.
+I am an infosec guy who's always trying to learn new things, gain new knowledge, and share them to others.
+I'm very interested in the field of penetration testing and exploit development.

-* I currently hold the OSCP and CREST CRT certifications.
-* I'm very interetest in penetration testing and exploit development.
+### Certifications

+* CREST Registered Penetration Tester (CRT PEN)
+* Offensive Security Certified Professional (OSCP)
+* Offensive Security Wireless Professional (OSWP)